Benjamin Abalos: Chairman of COMELEC

 On June 5, 2002, President Gloria Macapagal Arroyo appointed Abalos to replace Alfredo Benipayo after the latter failed to secure the confirmation of his appointment from the Commission on Appointments.

-Impeachment complaint
+On October 1, 2007, Abalos resigned during a press conference; and Resurreccion Borra would be appointed Acting Chairman.

+Return as Mayor of Mandaluyong

+Abalos ran for mayor of Mandaluyong in 2022 under PDP-Laban, with his daughter-in-law, incumbent mayor Menchie Abalos, as his running mate for vice mayor.
+He said that he would run to fulfill his promise to his deceased wife that he would spend his remaining years serving the people of Mandaluyong.
+He won the elections in a landslide victory, securing a comeback as mayor after 24 years.
+However, he chose not to seek reelection in 2025.

+Controversies

 On September 27, 2007, Iloilo Vice Governor Rolex Suplico filed a 64-page impeachment complaint against Abalos, in his capacity as Commission on Elections Chairman, before the House of Representatives of the Philippines regarding the NBN–ZTE deal corruption scandal.
 It was endorsed by Representatives Teofisto Guingona III (Bukidnon–2nd), Teodoro Casiño (Bayan Muna), and Representative Ma.
 Isabelle Climaco (Zamboanga City–1st).
 Affidavits from Romulo Neri and Jose de Venecia III supported the complaint.
-On October 1, 2007, Abalos resigned during a press conference; and Resurreccion Borra would be appointed as Acting Chairman.

-Return as Mayor of Mandaluyong

-Abalos ran for mayor of Mandaluyong in 2022 under PDP-Laban, with his daughter-in-law, incumbent mayor Menchie Abalos, as his running mate for vice mayor.
-He said that he would run to fulfill his promise to his deceased wife that he would spend his remaining years serving the people of Mandaluyong.
-He won the elections in a landslide victory, securing a comeback as mayor after 24 years.
+He was later acquitted by the Sandiganbayan Fourth Division from graft on May 10, 2016.
+His acquittal was upheld by the Supreme Court through a 15-page resolution dated June 14, 2021.